SinghPallavi819/singhpallavi819.github.io/_posts/2026-02-20-AI-Powered-SOC-Alert-Triage-System.md

 ![Alert Processing Output](/assets/images/ai-alert-triage-output.png)

 During processing, each alert is enriched with contextual information and classified based on its characteristics.

+For example:

+- High event counts + malicious IP reputation → **Escalate**
+- Medium event counts + internal IP → **Review**
+- Low event counts + low-risk IP → **Monitor**

-This stage simulates how SOC automation pipelines prepare alerts before they are reviewed by analysts.
+This stage simulates how SOC automation pipelines prioritize alerts before they are reviewed by analysts.

-By automatically adding severity classification and generating concise summaries, the system reduces the amount of manual interpretation required when analysts first encounter an alert.

 ---

 ## AI Investigation Guidance

 ![AI Prompt Preview](/assets/images/AI-Prompt.png)
 ![AI Investigation Analysis](/assets/images/ai-alert-triage-analysis.png)

-After enrichment and triage, the alert data is converted into a structured prompt that is analyzed by a local language model.
+After enrichment and triage, the alert data is converted into a structured prompt analyzed by a local language model.

-The model generates investigation-oriented output designed to assist analysts in understanding the context of the alert and identifying possible next steps in the investigation process.
+The model generates investigation-oriented output designed to assist analysts in understanding:

+- what the alert means
+- why it may be suspicious
+- what investigation steps should be taken

-Rather than simply labeling alerts, the AI provides reasoning and investigation guidance, which can help analysts quickly understand why an alert may require attention.
+Rather than simply labeling alerts, the AI provides reasoning and investigation guidance that helps analysts quickly understand why an alert may require attention.

+The system also references relevant attack techniques such as **MITRE ATT&CK T1110 (Brute Force)** when analyzing authentication-related alerts.

 ---

 ## Structured Output

 The system saves investigation results in structured JSON format.
-This output contains enriched alert data, triage decisions, and AI-generated investigation guidance.
+This output contains:

+- enriched alert data
+- threat intelligence results
+- triage decisions
+- AI-generated investigation guidance

 Saving results in a structured format allows the pipeline to be extended later with dashboards, alert review interfaces, or integrations with additional security tooling.